gaborcsapo/Asset-Class-Extractor/README.md

 - converts it to numbers (i.e. 1 billion -> 10000000000)
 - repeats the same for every pdf in ./docs and combines the results in a single file

-## Challenges and my response:
+### Challenges and my response
  - Text extraction from PDFs is a notoriously difficult task admitted by many scholars.
 Table extraction is, however, on another level of complexity because of the unstructured nature of pdfs.
- 	- I experimented with three different ttext extraction libraries, measured their running time and evaluated their results.
-Pdf2txt has the best results with adjustable speed with an accuracy trade-off.
+ 	- I experimented with three different text extraction libraries, measured their running time and evaluated their results.
+Pdf2txt has the best results for text extraction with adjustable speed with an accuracy trade-off.
 It only runs in Python2, however, therefore I make a call outside the main program.
+PyPDF2, however, can decrypt and read metadata.
- 	- Didn't really have many options in tterms of table extraction.
+ 	- Didn't really have many options in terms of table extraction.
 I'm using a python wrapper for a java program called tabula.
 It is the most widely used program for this task.
  	- I utilize every CPU core through multiprocessing to speed up the process.
  - Tables can be extracted with a large error rate, but even then values are misaligned, columns might be broken up into two, and generally the structure of the table cannot be preserved.
- 	- Unfortunately because of all the ambiguity, I only consider clean cases.
+ 	- Unfortunately because of all the ambiguity, I can only consider the small percentage of clean cases.
 This results in low recall but high accuracy, which is more important as we can have results from thousands of pdfs.
  - Text extraction isn't perfect either.
 Many times spaces are not recognized between words, words are in the wrong location, and generally the algorithms don't know where to put diagrams, labels, text in tables, so they might just mix it into the main text.
- 	- I'm trying to be independent from the context around the information, and mainly look for key words and see their order.
-Obviously there is a certain error rate.
+ 	- I'm trying to be independent from the context around the information, and mainly look for keywords and see their order.
+Obviously it comes with a certain error rate.
  - There is almost an infinite number of combinations how one can phrase their asset allocation in sentence.
 Clauses, percentage values, synonyms, currencies, units(billions, millions) all pose a challenge.
  	- My algorithm qualifies a number of results and narrows it with each step in it.
 I'm only concerned about the most common cases, and in situation where ambiguity can be introduced, I simply discard the potential results.

+## Authors

+* **Gabor Csapo* - *Initial work* - [PurpleBooth](https://github.com/Asset-Class-Extractor)

+## Acknowledgments

+* SocioVestix Labs
+* People who created the libraries I use